srcfl/srcful-documentation/docs/developer/hardware.md

 }
 ```

-One note is that technically the `ES256K` algorithim is used. that is ECDSA using SECP256k1 curve and SHA-256 and not ECDSA using P-256 curve and SHA-256
+One note is that technically the `ES256R` algorithm/curve is used, that is ECDSA using SECP256r1 curve and SHA-256 and not ECDSA using P-256 curve and SHA-256.

-## payload
+## Payload
-The body consists of the data the device sends, this data consists of one or more timestamped json objects.
+The body consists of the data the device sends, this data consists of one or more timestamped JSON objects.
 This is not generally standardized at this point.
 Timestamps are always in UTC.

-### energy meter payload example
+### Energy Meter Payload Example
 ```json
 {
   "1739352916813": {